 I’m the blogger behind SaturdayGift, a professional buyer, MBA, NLP Master Practitioner, lover of streamlined life and a me-gifting extraordinaire.

-It took me forever but finally I was able to find a way to combine all of my knowledge, passions and values into a pretty little package (a Saturday gift) I want to now gift to you.
+It took me forever but finally, I was able to find a way to combine all of my knowledge, passions, and

 And want you and your current and future things to live happily ever after.